sultan9723/ai-siem-network-threat-detection/README.md

 - /configs    → SIEM config files and detection rules
 - /scripts    → Python helpers and enrichment scripts

-## Plan
-- Day 1–2: get Wazuh running and send logs from Windows + Kali
-- Day 3–4: simulate brute force and port scans, write detections
-- Day 5: document with a proper incident report PDF
-- After that: maybe expand with IDS and AI-based alert summaries

 ## Disclaimer
 Everything here is done in a *controlled lab setup*.
 Please don’t use these attack techniques against any system you don’t own or have permission to test.